yosvelquintero/AngularJS-boilerplate/README.md

 * Less.
 Less extends the CSS language, adding features that allow variables, mixins, functions and many other techniques. - http://lesscss.org/
 * GulpJS.
 The streaming build system. - http://gulpjs.com/
 * BrowserSync.
 Time-saving synchronised browser testing. - http://browsersync.io/

+## Gulp tasks:

+* gulp or gulp build to build an optimized version of your application in /dist
+* gulp serve to launch a browser sync server on your source files
+* gulp serve:dist to launch a server on your optimized application
+* gulp test to launch your unit tests with Karma
+* gulp test:auto to launch your unit tests with Karma in watch mode
+* gulp protractor to launch your e2e tests with Protractor
+* gulp protractor:dist to launch your e2e tests with Protractor on the dist files